-Just like these 2 bulldogs in the picture (an English bulldog and a French bulldog), there are also differences between the use of conditional in French and in English.
+Just like these 2 bulldogs in the picture (a French bulldog and an English bulldog), there are differences between the use of conditional in French and in English.

 There are times when we use the conditional mood in French when English doesn’t, and vice versa.

 First let’s see how we conjugate verbs in the conditional (called “le conditionnel” in French), then when we use the conditional in French versus English.

 The conditional tense doesn’t exist!
 However many people make this mistake and call the conditional a tense.

 In the conditional, the subject describes a condition, or the possibility of something: could, should, would I do something?

 The conditional mood then has tenses to describe when the action takes place: